routegy/routegy-docs/app/docs/reference/patterns.md

 ### Custom labels

 Labels for individual radio buttons can be customized by turning items of the `items` property into objects with `value` and `label` properties.
-Below is an example of a schema with two radio boxes mapped to `true` and `false` values, that are labeled as Yes and No respectively.
+Below is an example of a pattern with two radio boxes mapped to `true` and `false` values that are labeled as Yes and No respectively.

 ```yaml
 options: